2012 Volvo XC70

 The cargo floor is perfectly flat with all the seats folded down, providing a smooth, friendly area for cargo as well as dogs or even people: One or two people could sleep comfortably back there.
 We tested this.
 It's a useful feature for camping or for stopping for a nap on long road trips, a potentially important feature not found on many vehicles.
 A perfectly flat cargo floor can be critically important for some owners so be sure to check this on any wagon or SUV on your shopping list.

 A fold-flat front-passenger seat is a valuable feature that should not be underestimated.
 The XC70 has such a seat and the fold-flat design does not seem to diminish seating comfort.
 The seatback can be folded forward to the same level as the folded rear seat and cargo floor.
-This allows the XC70 to carry long narrow items such as ladders, fly rods, two-by-fours securely inside, or maybe a kayak.
+This allows the XC70 to carry long narrow items such as ladders, two-by-fours securely inside, rigged fly rods, or maybe a kayak.
 Under the load floor is a lockable, shallow storage area, no more than six inches deep.

 The cargo floor itself features aluminum rails with movable anchorage points for securing loads.
 The anchors can be tucked down into the rails when not used, to keep the floor perfectly smooth, and there are more anchorage points in the side panels.
 Accessories are available to secure your cargo: hooks, nets, space dividers, and a cargo cover.
 A steel cargo barrier is available that flips down from the ceiling behind the back seats and a safety net that pulls from behind the back seats; marketed as protection from flying cargo, they could also help corral pets, though a harness is still recommended.
 Or favorite is a drawer, a sliding floor that locks into the rails and pulls out beyond the bumper for easier loading.
 It will easily support 50 pounds.
 One disadvantage of the XC70 compared to the typical SUV is a lower ceiling; an SUV will accommodate taller items, or items in an upright position.
 In practice, we've seldom found this an issue but it does occur.
-The XC70 has a lower liftover height than most SUVs do, which makes it easier to load cargo, lower height for dogs jumping in and especially out.
+The XC70 has a lower liftover height than most SUVs do, which makes it easier to load cargo and makes for a lower height for dogs jumping in and out.

 The seats are designed to help reduce whiplash injuries.
 During a rear-end impact, the WHIPS seatbacks move rearward to reduce acceleration forces on the occupant's back and neck, while the headrest pushes forward and upward slightly to meet the neck and head as they are thrust backward.
 Power rear headrests are available.